-Personal and Commercial "before the event" BTE legal expenses insurance was a growth area in 2017 meaning the Company is now one of the leading BTE providers in the UK as well as benefitting from the ownership of two major coverholders within the AmTrust group.
+Personal and Commercial "before the event" (BTE) legal expenses insurance continued to grow in 2018, meaning that the Company is now one of the leading BTE providers in the UK and Ireland.
+BTE products are distributed through specialist MGAs (often acting as coverholders) and insurance brokers.
+These BTE products are backed with access to 24/7 legal advice helplines.